 THE SIXTH SUNDAY OF LENT

 The Sixth Sunday of Lent is Palm Sunday or the Sunday of the Passion of the Lord.
-The vestments the priest wears today are red, just as they are on Good Friday.
+The vestments the priest wears today are red, just as they were on Good Friday.
 This Mass celebrates the day Jesus rode into the city of Jerusalem on the 10th of Nisan.
-It was the day in the Old Covenant preparation for the Passover feast when the perfect male lambs or goats were chosen for the sacrifice of the Passover (Exodus 12:3).
-This was the day, Jesus, the true Lamb of God, was proclaimed Messiah by the people who place palm branches before Him as he rode into the Holy City, fulfilling the prophecy of Zechariah 9:9 and Jacob/Israel's prophecy for Judah's heir in Genesis 49:11-12.
-We celebrate by carrying palms at Mass as signs of life and resurrection.
-This Sunday is the last Sunday before the Paschal Triduum, our Passover festival, as we enter our own Jerusalem and begin our final preparation for Holy Week.
-It was on a Thursday that the Jews celebrated the last legitimate Old Covenant Feast of the Passover.
-St. John, in the Gospel of John 12:1, established the Passover as six days from the dinner in Bethany which was a Sabbath meal.
-The date of the dinner in Bethany is established in St. John's Gospel as the day before Jesus rode into the city of Jerusalem'a day we observe as Palm Sunday when the crowds of people laid palm branches in front of the donkey upon which Jesus was riding and shouted "Hosannah", the Messianic greeting "Save us we ask!"
-In ancient times there was no concept of 0 as a place holder; therefore, when the ancients counted in any series, of days for example, the first day was always counted as day #1.
-If there were six days from the Saturday dinner in John 12:1 to Passover, then Passover occurred on a Thursday, in complete agreement with the other Gospel accounts, and Jesus was crucified on a Friday'just as we keep the remembrance of those events in the Holy Triduum.
+It was the day in the Old Covenant preparation for the Passover feast when the people chose the perfect male lambs or goat-kids for the sacrifice of the Passover, reliving the events of the first Passover in Egypt (Exodus 12:3).
+This was the day the crowds in Jerusalem proclaimed Jesus, the true Lamb of God, and placed palm branches before Him as he rode into the Holy City, fulfilling the prophecy of Zechariah 9:9 and Jacob/Israel's prophecy for Judah's heir in Genesis 49:11-12.
+We remember that event and celebrate by carrying palms at Mass as signs of life and resurrection.

+Sunday is a day we observe as Palm/Passion Sunday when the crowds of people laid palm branches in front of the donkey Jesus rode and shouted, "Hosanna," the Messianic greeting, "Save us we ask!"
+In ancient times there was no concept of 0 as a place holder; therefore, when the ancients counted in any series of years, months, or days, for example, the first day was always counted as day #1.
+If it was six days from the Saturday dinner in John 12:1 to Passover, then Passover occurred on a Thursday in complete agreement with the other Gospel accounts, and Jesus was crucified on a Friday, just as we keep the remembrance of those same events in the Holy Triduum.

 THE PASCHAL TRIDUUM

-The Paschal Triduum (the three days of Passover) begins sundown on Holy Thursday and lasts until sundown on the seventh Sunday'Easter Sunday, which is the celebration of the Resurrection of our Lord.
-Holy Thursday until sundown is the final day of Lent: the 40th day of the 40 days.
-At sundown Lent ends and the Paschal Triduum begins.
-As you can see, during this period we follow the Jewish Old Covenant custom of counting the day from sunset to sunset.
+The Paschal Triduum (the three days of Passover) begins at sundown on Holy Thursday and lasts until sunset on the seventh Sunday, Easter Sunday, the celebration of the Resurrection of our Lord.
+Holy Thursday until sundown is the final day of Lent: the fortieth day of the forty days.
+At sundown, Lent ends and the Paschal Triduum begins.
+During this period, we follow the Jewish Old Covenant custom of counting the day from sunset to sunset.

-THE SEVENTH SUNDAY'THE FEAST OF THE RESURRECTED LORD!
+THE SEVENTH SUNDAY—THE FEAST OF THE RESURRECTED LORD!

 The seventh Sunday is here at last.
-Sunday is the first day of the week; it was the first day of Creation when God said "Let there be light!"
-It was on this day of the New Creation, Sunday, when God raised Jesus from the dead.
+Sunday is the first day of the week; it was the first day of Creation when God said, "Let there be light!"
+It was on this day of the New Creation that God raised Jesus from the dead.
 That is why we call Sunday "the Lord's Day."
-This is Easter Sunday.
-The word "Easter" comes from the same Angelo-Saxon root as the words "star" and "east."
-It means "dawn light."
-This word has become a wonderful way to describe the Christian Passover.
-The Church's heart and soul is found in Easter.
-It is the time of the most beloved Scripture stories: Creation, Noah and the Flood, the Exodus, Jonah and the great Fish, and the Gospel of the Resurrection.
-It is the day we complete our journey from the altar of the Cross to the empty tomb, and it is the day we look forward in time to the promised Second Advent of Christ.
+This day is Easter Sunday.
+The word "Easter" comes from the same Angelo-Saxon root as the words "star" and "east" and means "dawn light."
+This word has become an excellent way to describe the Christian Passover.
+The Church reveals its heart and soul to the world at Easter.
+It is the time of the most beloved Scripture stories: Creation, Noah and the Flood, the Exodus, Jonah and the Great Fish, and the Gospel of the Resurrection.
+On this day, we complete our journey from the altar of the Cross to the empty tomb, and it is the day we look forward in time to the promised Second Advent of Christ.